-The Section's final multiyear budget levels are shown in Table 2.
-Table 3 shows a multiyear breakdown of equipment, theory, experimental operating, and MRS allocations, while Table 4 gives the percentage share of the envelope in theory, equipment, and operations over the period from 2007 through 2014.
+The Section's final multiyear budget, broken down by breakdown of equipment, theory, experimental operating, and MRS allocations is shown in Table 2, while Table 3 gives the percentage share of the envelope in theory, equipment, and operations over the period from 2007 through 2015.

-As forecast in the 2006 Long-Range Plan and confirmed in the 2011 Long-Range Plan, these figures provide quantitative measures of the funding crisis that continues to loome over the Canadian SAP community.
-The share of the envelope now committed to the support of research operations is still near its record high, with little room for small-scale capital investments that are critical for emerging research endeavours.
+As forecast in the 2006 Long-Range Plan and confirmed in the 2011 Long-Range Plan, these figures provide quantitative measures of the funding crisis that continues to loom over the Canadian SAP community.
+The share of the envelope now committed to the support of research operations is at a record high, with little room for small-scale capital investments that are critical for emerging research endeavours.

-Small-scale capital investments by SAPES, mostly for proposals that fall outside the mandate of the CFI, are needed for R&D efforts that are crucial for the future of Canadian SAP, and to satisfy the capital needs of the smaller programs that are essential to the breadth of the community.
+Small-scale capital investments by SAPES, mostly for proposals that fall outside the mandate of the CFI, are needed for R&D efforts that are crucial for the future of Canadian

+SAP, and to satisfy the capital needs of the smaller programs that are essential to the breadth of the community.
 Due to the long cradle-to-grave time scale of subatomic physics research programs, some overlap between current and next-generation discovery endeavours is unavoidable if Canada is to continue to play a leading scientific role in next-generation forefront research projects.
 At a time when Canadian researchers are actively and fruitfully exploiting the public investments made to date in leading endeavours, it would not be opportune to consider re-allocating a substantial part of the support to these efforts towards small-scale capital investments.